Skye-SU/Skye-SU/README.md

 ## Featured Projects:

-🪶 **Amicus** · *Private*
-> A RAG-powered AI teaching assistant for Computational Legal Studies.
-Built with LangChain ReAct agents, hybrid retrieval (vector + BM25), and a custom FastAPI backend.
-Designed for law scholars learning to code.

 ⚖️ **[Computational Legal Studies Portfolio](https://github.com/Skye-SU/Computational-Legal-Studies-Portfolio)**
 > Quantifying the "Gap of Justice" between UK and Chinese divorce judgments using NLP and statistical analysis.